Will I Go Bald If My Dad Is Bald?

 Going bald by choice means no more stressing about what stage you are on the Norwood scale or why your expensive hair growth product isn't working.
 It's low maintenance, saves you time and money on barber visits, girls love baldies, and, best of all, can make you look younger!

 Isn't it great when you're not worried about who's bald on either side of the family and whether you will go bald, too?
-No more fear of baldness and less stress in your life.

-If you're not ready for a full chrome dome, try a buzz cut first, then transition gradually to head shaving.
+Not ready?
+Try a buzz cut first, then transition gradually to head shaving.

 If head shaving suits you, check out our Beginner's Guide for Baldies so you can easily navigate your journey with expert advice.